A little wisdom and (gasp) maturity for my 27th birthday: 27 easy ways to travel more responsibly, from several years’ of experience on the road.

 Though locals often know more than we outsiders do, that doesn’t mean they’re always right.

 Being a responsible traveler isn’t just about limiting plastic usage and keepin’ it green.
-It’s also about being smart, and using logic and reason to make decisions on the road that will impact the people around you in a positive way.
+It’s about making decisions on the road that will have a positive impact on locals, their economy, and their environment.

 Whether you’re deciding where to eat, or deciding whether or not you really will be beheaded by the people in the next town over (probably not), just be patient, think first, and stay respectful—the rest will come with time.